dannylee1020/openpo/README.md

 ```

 ### Saving Data
-Use providers to easily upload and download data.
+Use out of the box storage class to easily upload and download data.

 ```python
 import os